 Once you know your atmakaraka, you can begin examining it in your birth chart (rasi chart) and divisional charts to uncover what areas of life you’re meant to be working on.

-To help you interpret your soul planet, the next several Fridays I’ll be making a post interpreting each planet as Atmakaraka, starting with Sun this Friday.
-Learning about your own soul planet, as well as your friends, family, and significant other can give you a ton of insight into how their minds work.
-Stay tuned!
+To help you interpret your soul planet, I’ve made a post for each planet as Atmakaraka.
+Knowing your soul planet, as well as your friends, family, and partners will give you a ton of insight into how their minds work.